mihailtd/hl7-viewer/README.md

 * Fixed the send dropdown display and styles.
 * Dynamically loading the TCP destinatios that you setup in the settings window.
+* Added the 'Definition' column to the details pane.
+It shows the definiton of each segment from the HL7 standard.

 ## Known issues and unfinished features in this beta version: